 On growing Work Nicer

-Since taking that sub-lease in 2015, Work Nicer has grown to operate four co-working locations in Calgary.
-Its debut location in downtown Edmonton is currently in a “soft launch” phase.
+Since taking that sub-lease in 2015, Work Nicer has grown to operate three coworking locations in Calgary.
+Its debut location in downtown Edmonton is currently had it’s official Housewarming party this month.

 Putici’s strategy for expanding can be summarized in one word: focus.